scristobal/scristobal/README.md

 ### Hi there 👋

-I am Samu and love the challenge of building great UXs and intricate UIs for the web 👀
+I am Samu and love the challenge of building entangled UIs and intricate backends for the web 👀

-My avourite language is TypeScript.
-On the frontend, I enjoy writing my apps using React & Redux (when it makes sense).
-For the backend I use Nodejs, GraphQL and the Prisma ORM, but most of my work involves streams, so I use RxJS, Kafkajs and SocketIO.
+- TypeScript
+- React
+- Redux
+- RxJS
+- Nodejs
+- Prisma
+- GraphQL
+- Kafkajs
+- SoketIO

-I follow a mix of declarative, functional and reactive programming style, from the safety of strongly typed language if possible.
+I follow a mix of declarative, functional and reactive programming style.
+Love types and prototypal inheritance and Promises!

-Most of my day-to-day work is stored in private repositories, but in my free time I develop open source libraries than then I use for work.
+In my free time I develop open-source libraries to fill some gaps I need at work.
 You can find them here or at https://www.npmjs.com/~samuelsh